Remi Adler, Doctor of Acupuncture and Oriental Medicine practicing in SE Portland

 Hi 👋🏻 I’m Remi (they/them)

-I am an acupuncturist, herbalist, and bodyworker in SE Portland, and I am here to help you feel more free.
+I am an acupuncturist and herbalist in SE Portland, and I am here to help you feel more free.
 Freer from physical, emotional, and spiritual pain; freer from fighting against your body and mind; freer from the idea that it will never get better.
 Free to be more of who you truly are.

-As an East Asian medicine practitioner, I will look at your health as a unique constellation of patterns that your body has knit together over the course of your lifetime.
+As an East Asian medicine practitioner, I approach your health as a unique constellation of patterns that your body has woven together over the course of your lifetime.
+Rather than chasing isolated symptoms, I work to understand the whole picture: the threads that connect your physical experience, your emotional landscape, and the life you are living.
+My goal is to support your body in finding its way back to balance.

-I specialize in working with patients who are (or suspect they might be) neurodivergent.
-Working with the neurodivergent population is personal: After years of confusing health challenges, I was diagnosed with AuDHD (autism and ADHD) in my late 30’s and realized that navigating the world as a highly masked, neurodivergent person was the cause of many of my somatic and psychological struggles.
-I have found East Asian medicine’s focus on treating the unique individual especially apt for working with the neurodivergent population because our presentations and challenges are more diverse than what is captured by a single diagnostic label.
+I specialize in working with patients who are neurodivergent, or who suspect they might be.
+This work is deeply personal to me: after years of confusing and often dismissed health challenges, I was diagnosed with AuDHD (autism and ADHD) in my late 30's.
+That diagnosis was a revelation.
+I came to understand that navigating the world as a highly masked, neurodivergent person had been at the root of many of my somatic and psychological struggles.
+East Asian medicine's commitment to treating the individual, rather than the diagnosis, makes it a uniquely powerful framework for neurodivergent patients, whose presentations and needs are far more varied than any single label can capture.

-Even if you are not neurodivergent, I am excited to work with you!
-Many of the health conditions that affect the neurodivergent community also afflict the general population, and I am drawn towards working with anyone who is curious about what East Asian medicine has to offer and looking for support with their physical, emotional, and spiritual well being.
+You do not need to be neurodivergent to find a home here.
+Many of the conditions I work with most frequently affect people across the full spectrum of neurotypes, and I welcome anyone who is curious about what East Asian medicine has to offer and is looking for support with their physical, emotional, and spiritual wellbeing.

-• gut / digestion issues like IBS, GERD, chronic bloating
+• gut and digestive concerns: IBS, GERD, chronic bloating

-• menstrual cycle health and reproductive concerns including Endometriosis, PCOS, PMDD
+• menstrual and reproductive health: Endometriosis, PCOS, PMDD, cycle irregularities

-• conditions that have been with you since birth, or as long as you can remember
+• long-standing or complex conditions that have been present since birth or for as long as you can remember

 • sensory sensitivities

-I am a West Coast native; California, Washington, and Oregon have been my homes.
-I am a white, mostly able-bodied, neurodiverse, owning-class, queer person.
+I am a west-coast native; California, Washington, and Oregon have been my homes.
+I am a white, mostly able-bodied, neurodivergent, owning-class, queer person.
 Like you, I am in process, always learning, growing and working towards being a better neighbor to fellow humans and the rest of our natural world.
 It is a privilege to practice medicine on the current and ancestral unceded homelands of the Clackamas, Stl’pulmsh (Cowlitz), Confederated Tribes of Siletz Indians, and the Confederated Tribes of the Grand Ronde.

 When I’m not in the clinic, you can find me lifting heavy weights to metal music, attempting to embrace my tight hips in yoga class, spending time with my two loving partners, and trying to convince my cat to sit on my lap.